-If you have included an Intel® Wi-Fi Link 5300 Series, 3rd Party 802.11b/g or 3rd Party 802.11b/g/n WLAN module in your purchase option, make sure that the Wireless LAN module is on before installing the driver.
+If you have included an Intel® Wi-Fi Link 6200/6300 Series or 3rd Party 802.11b/g/n WLAN module in your purchase option, make sure that the Wireless LAN module is on before installing the driver.

-Use the Fn + F11 key combination (see "Function/Hot Key Indicators" on page 1 - 10) to toggle power to the Wireless LAN module.
-When the WLAN module is powered on, the '(7)' LED will be green and the on-screen indicator will briefly be displayed.
+Use the Fn + F11 key combination (see "Function/Hot Key Indicators" on page 1 - 12) or hot key button (4) to toggle power to the Wireless LAN module.
 Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 3.
+When the WLAN module is powered on the indicator will briefly be displayed.